isabella232/OfficeDocs-O365ServiceDescriptions-pr.es-ES/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-operated-by-21vianet.md

 |Windows PowerShell|Sí|Sí|
 |Informes de Skype empresarial online en el centro de administración de Microsoft 365|No<sup>4</sup>|No<sup>4</sup>|

 <sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
-Lync 2013 Basic está disponible para todos los clientes.
-El cliente para equipos de escritorio de Lync Basic es una aplicación instalada de forma local que ofrece características de presencia, mensajería instantánea y conferencias para los planes de Office 365 que incluyen Skype Empresarial Online.
-Office 365 ProPlus, and Office 365 Enterprise E3 include the full Skype for Business (Lync) application, which include additional features including advanced telephony support, archiving &amp; compliance features.
+Lync 2013 Basic is available for all customers.
+The Lync Basic desktop client is a locally installed application that provides presence, instant messaging and conferencing features for Office 365 plans that include Skype for Business Online.
+Office 365 ProPlus y Office 365 Enterprise E3 incluyen la aplicación de Skype empresarial (Lync) completa, que incluye características adicionales, incluida la compatibilidad con telefonía avanzada, las características de cumplimiento de archivado &amp; .
 A Skype for Business Online license must be assigned for each user.
 Para obtener más información sobre las características de Lync Basic, consulte [tablas de comparación de clientes de escritorio](https://docs.microsoft.com/lyncserver/lync-server-2013-desktop-client-comparison-tables).
 <br/><sup>2</sup> A Skype for Business Online Plan 1 user may participate in a sharing session if they are invited by a Skype for Business Online Plan 2 user.
 <br/><sup>3</sup> Archiving for Skype for Business Online depends upon the Exchange In-Place Hold feature, which is not included in this plan.
 <br/><sup>4</sup> Tenants with a standalone Skype for Business Online plan can access reporting features if the tenant also has at least one active Exchange license, such as Exchange Online Plan 1 or Exchange Online Plan 2.